magao-x/handbook/compute/python.rst

 Updating ``conda``
 ------------------

-If there are updates to ``conda`` itself, it’ll probably tell you.
+If there are updates to ``conda`` itself, it'll probably tell you.
 You can run ``conda update -n base -c defaults conda`` to update it, but be sure to follow the steps beginning at `Updating the pinned packages <#Updating-the-pinned-packages>`__ to record the upgrade.